khantatyana/React-Employee-Directory/README.md

 The user is able to:

-  * Sort the table by at least one category
+  * Sort the table by first name, last name, age, phone number, email, country

   * Search(Filter) the users by first or last name.